 The CARES Act provided cash payments to many Americans (i.e., up to \$1,200 for an eligible individual plus \$500 for a qualifying child) to provide much needed liquidity for a struggling economy.
+Later, Congress provided for additional cash payments modeled after the first round of cash payments.
+See, e.g., American Rescue Plan Act of 2021, P.L.
+117-2 (providing most recently an additional \$1,400 payment to certain individuals).
 Many recipients questioned whether the cash payments would be taxable (i.e., included in gross income).
-The answer is "no" because these economic impact payments made in 2020 were really advanced refunds of a fully refundable tax credit (with eligibility and credit amounts based on tax information from 2018 or 2019).
-This tax credit-the Recovery Rebate Credit-is discussed more fully in the chapter dealing with credits.
+The answer is "no" because these economic impact payments were really advanced refunds of a fully refundable tax credit (with eligibility and credit amounts based on information from prior tax returns).
+These tax credits-the Recovery Rebate Credit and Additional Recovery Rebate Credit-are discussed more fully in the chapter dealing with credits.